DiseaseOntology/DO.utils/docs/style_guide.md

 # Documentation Style Guide

+## File Organization
+Functions should be grouped in files should based on the action they perform (verb, e.g. `extract`, `read`, etc.).
+Exceptions are allowed when a compelling reason can be identified which makes code easier to read, find, and/or debug.

 ## General
 Most text should be written in sentence case, use proper punctuation, and end in a period.